mohitpai/journey-optimizer.en/help/using/building-journeys/journey-versions.md

 ![](assets/journeyversions1.png)

+>[!NOTE]
+>
+>A profile cannot be present multiple times in the same journey, at the same time.
+If re-entrance is enabled, a profile can reenter a journey, but cannot do it until he fully exited that previous instance of the journey.

 If you need to modify to a live journey, you need to create a new version of your journey.

 >[!NOTE]